Commentary on Psalm 103

 Praise the Lord, my soul.

 To Phineas F. Bresee, one primary objective of a church service was "getting the glory down."
 In saying that, he did not mean working up a frenzied emotional atmosphere with a significant volume of "amens."
 Instead, Dr. Bresee, who was one of the principal founders of the Church of the Nazarene, meant that every service should be characterized by a conscious sensing of God's gracious presence. [ more on P.F.
 Bresee ]

 Psalm 103 is the song of someone who "got the glory down."
 It's the song of a believer with a full heart; it is of someone who has experienced the incomprehensible dimensions of God's love.

 Bless the Lord, O my soul, and all that is within me, bless his holy name (Psalm 103:1).

 Those words can only spring from a heart that senses that God is indeed with His people.
 One of the noblest hymns in the Old Testament, Psalm 103 does not sound one jarring note.
 It is a hymn of pure praise.

 I enjoy meetings and large Nazarene gatherings where "getting the glory down" is a wonderful celebration of God's presence.
 This spirit of Psalm 103 has been characteristic of the Nazarene movement down through the years.
 I hope we never lose it.

-We do, naturally face certain tensions that tempt us to quench the Spirit.
+Naturally, we do face certain tensions that tempt us to quench the Spirit.
 A shallow emotionalism that crops up has caused us to be overly wary at times.
-The Devil never ceases to tempt us to tone down things in the name of propriety, decency, and good taste.
+The Devil tries to induce us to tone down things in the name of propriety, decency, and good taste.
 A need to care for the mechanics of programming and organization has sometimes stolen away the energy and time to enjoy and praise the Lord.

 When Satan succeeds with these tactics of distraction, it is unfortunate.
 It means we have not remembered "all His benefits," as the Psalmist reminds us to.